benbrastmckie/ModelChecker/README.md

 To generate a test file run `model-checker` in the terminal without arguments.
 Alternatively, run `model-checker path/to/test_file.py` if the `test_file.py` already exists.
+If you are in the directory in which the `test_file.py` exists, you can run `model-checker test_file.py` without specifying the full (or relative) path.
 A number of [examples](https://github.com/benbrastmckie/ModelChecker/blob/master/Examples/examples.py) are provided in the GitHub repository.

 Each file must specify a set of `premises` and `conclusions` which are treated conjunctively, and the number `N` of atomic states to include in each model.